 You could get one light to manage all 14,000 lumens, but the best bet is to stretch it out over three or so lights.
-This will create fewer shadows and take the burden off of one overworked light.
+This will create fewer shadows and remove one overworked light’s burden.

 While the 50 lumens per square foot is adequate for accent lighting, you should also brighten your highlights more than your general lighting to draw attention.
 You certainly want your task lighting to be much brighter.
-If you have work areas, lighting should provide 300 lumens per square foot.
+Lighting should provide 300 lumens per square foot if you have work areas.

 When finding the right bulbs, you need to take the total light you need and divide it by the number of bulbs you will use.
 This gives you the number of lumens per bulb.
-While shopping for lights, use a handy conversion chart for finding the right wattage in incandescent and LED bulbs.
+While shopping for lights, use a handy conversion chart to find the right wattage in incandescent and LED bulbs.

 Consider Other Light Sources

-Don’t just stop with electricity; think of how you can enhance the lighting in your garage with a smart design.
+Don’t just stop with electricity; think of how you can enhance the lighting in your garage with an intelligent design.
 Light-colored walls, for example, reflect more light than dark walls, so you don’t have to use as much power.
 Any mirrors or reflective surfaces can also be strategically placed to bounce light around and even extend the perceived size of a room.

 Your floor can also contribute to lighting in a big way, considering that all general lighting shines down.
-Among its many benefits, an epoxy floor will reflect a lot of usable light.
+Among its many benefits, an epoxy floor will reflect much usable light.
 On the other hand, if you use mats or other rough surfaces, those will trap light, and you’ll likely need to make up for it.

 Choose High CRI Bulbs

-Compared to warm incandescent light, natural light helps the mood of a garage, and it’s also practical.
+Compared to warm incandescent light, natural light helps the mood of a garage and is also practical.

 Look for bulbs with high CRI, which stands for Color Rendering Index.
 This measure indicates how realistically the lighting displays colors in your paint, woodwork, metal, and other items around the garage.
 The index goes up to 100, and you should look for bulbs with a minimum of 85 CRI.